7xeh/CarX-Blender-Tools/README.md

 This is an updated version of an addon based on [Blender CarX Mod Tools](https://github.com/Zi9/Blender-CarX-Mod-Tools)

-This version adds diffrent alpha changes instad of just one.
-(Dropdown Vs None)
+This version adds diffrent alpha types instad of just one.

 ## Installation